Oahu Dream Weddings Tips & Advice

 - Do not type in a beach name to a map app believing it's the place for your ceremony.
 For example, Waimanalo Beach is 4 miles long and they are a couple of beach parks with similar names.
 FYI: Most beach locations and public parks and parking areas do not have street addresses.

 - Sometimes the Uber or Lyft driver will tell you they know where to go and/or use a map app and you may find yourself blocks away.
-Track the route on your phone as well using our link.
+Track the route on your phone using our link.

 Where to meet us: